totalspectrum/spin2cpp/doc/spin.md

 - WAITPEQ, WAITPNE, and WAITVID are not implemented on P2

 - The hardware register set is different; the P2 does not have the CTRx, FRQx, PHSx, VCFG, or VSCL registers.

-- The clock frequency is set differently.
-On the P1 you can simply pre-define _CLKFREQ and _CLKFREQ constants and the compiler will automatically set the frequency for your program.
-On the P2 you must supply an explicit call to the `_clkset` function to set the clock frequency.